A RARE PANGOLIN SIGHTING

 There are eight species of pangolin in the world, four in Asia and four in Africa.
 All are listed as endangered on the IUCN Red List, ranging from vulnerable to critically endangered with all of their population numbers trending downwards.

-The pangolin species we saw was a Temminck’s Ground Pangolin (Smutsia temminckii) and is the most widespread of all the African pangolin species.
+The pangolin species we saw was Temminck’s Ground Pangolin (Smutsia temminckii) which is the most widespread of all the African pangolin species.

-The medicinal and health claims of the meat and scales are numerous, but of course, just as with rhino horn, none are scientifically proven to afford any health benefits whatsoever.
+The medicinal and health claims of the meat and scales are numerous, but of course, just as with rhino horns, none are scientifically proven to afford any health benefits whatsoever.